-Is there a person in your life, either a close friend, spouse, family member, or co-worker who seethes at your prosperity, wishing they had it?
-Do they see red when they gaze on your beauty, wishing it was them who was gorgeous?
-Do their eyes narrow in anger when they see you singing on the stage, and they’re not?
-Does that person become a fire-breathing dragon at work, wishing they could be in charge instead of you?
+Is there a person in your life, either a close friend, spouse, family member, or co-worker who seethes at your prosperity?
+Do they see red when they gaze on your beauty?
+Do their eyes narrow in anger when they see you singing on the stage?
+Does that person become a fire-breathing dragon at work, wishing they could be in charge?
 Perhaps you’re receiving the social media attention they believe should be showered on them.
 It’s really blah-blah-blah at the number of scenarios I could generate.

 The Silent Killer.

-Oh really, Suzanne, killer?
+Oh really, Suzanne, a killer?
 Come on.
 Aren’t you being a bit dramatic?
 No, I don’t believe I am.
-Jealousy is an emotion that festers when someone wants what the other person has, or it’s a feeling that something someone already has will be taken away; thus the phrase, she killed him in a jealous rage.
-There are countless stories featured on Dateline and on episodes of 20/20 if you don’t believe me.
-These stories of jealousy always end in some sort of disaster.
+Jealousy is an emotion that festers when someone wants what the other person has, or it’s a feeling that something will be taken away; thus the phrase, she killed him in a jealous rage.
+If you don’t believe me, check out the countless stories featured on Dateline and on episodes of 20/20.
+These stories of jealousy almost always end in disaster.
 No matter how you slice it, jealousy is really hate in disguise.
 Now, you might not be the object of this psychotic type of jealousy, but really, ANY form of it is detrimental to both parties.